Dr. Michael Broder

 Michael S. Broder, Ph.D., is a psychologist, best selling author, speaker, trainer and coach to high achievers, whose work centers around helping people to bring about change and resolve major life issues in the shortest time possible.
 Dr. Broder has conducted a private practice in Center City, Philadelphia for almost 40 years, where he has treated thousands of individuals and couples in short-term results-oriented psychotherapy.

-His online course, The Stage Climbing Solution: How to Achieve Optimal Fulfillment In Your Business, Relationships and Unique Life Purpose is based on Michael’s latest book, Stage Climbing: The Shortest Path To Your Highest Potential, which received much acclaim from such notables as Deepak Chopra (The Seven Spiritual Laws of Success) Steve Covey (The 7 Habits of Highly Effective People) and many other professionals; citing it’s groundbreaking and user friendly cognitive behavioral self-help approach.
+His new online course, Seven Steps to Your Best Life: The Stage Climbing Solution For Living The Life You Were Born To Live is based on Michael’s book, Stage Climbing: The Shortest Path To Your Highest Potential, which received much acclaim from such notables as Deepak Chopra (The Seven Spiritual Laws of Success) Steve Covey (The 7 Habits of Highly Effective People) and many other professionals; citing it’s groundbreaking and user friendly cognitive behavioral self-help approach.
 The Kindle version reached #1 on Amazon in its category.
 The concepts behind Stage Climbing were also made into a best-selling Nightingale-Conant audio program Please visit StageClimbing.com for more information.

 Michael Broder’s other audio programs include Positive Attitude Training one of Nightingale Conant’s all time best selling programs (also with a highly successful Simon and Schuster /Sound Ideas retail version); Self-Actualization: Achieving Your Full Potential, which was the first self help program ever to create action steps for Abraham Maslow’s legendary and pioneering self- actualization theory (also Nightingale Conant), as well as The Therapists Assistant Volumes I and II, designed for use by therapists around the world as an important part of their homework protocol for helping patients/clients between session.
 Dr. Broder’s Help Yourself Audiotherapy Program, with audio programs on anxiety, depression, anger, stress management, self-confidence, making major life changes as well as a comprehensive range of relationship topics have sold briskly throughout the English speaking world since 1992.